Bryce-Toma/C-Programming/README.md

 These files are for back-up and personal use only.
-I wan to learn how to program in C language.
+I want to learn how to program in C language.
 Since it is on pubic display, feel free to use them if you find them in any benefit.

 I have no intention of claiming the material in this repository 100% mine, as they were adapted from CRussman's